 Children are at higher risk for complications from influenza.
 CDC recommends vaccination now and as long as influenza viruses are circulating.

 Outbreaks in Facilities Serving Children ILI = influenza-like illness

 Total outbreaks in facilities serving children:

-- In week 16, three total outbreaks were reported.
-One of these outbreaks was reported in a facility serving children (schools/camps or child daycares).
-Etiology has not yet been determined for this outbreak. - This outbreak was reported in the central region of the state and has an ongoing investigation.
+• In week 11, three total outbreaks were reported.
+None of the three outbreaks were reported in facilities serving children (schools/camps and child daycares).